With everything going on in the world right now… economy, lay offs, doom and gloom news…

 Step 5: Post your resumes to job boards

-Posting your resume to job boards is the easiest way to get in front of recruiters.
+There are a ton of great job boards out there, and they’re often the quickest and easiest way to get in front of recruiters.

 Of course, you’ll only get exposure if you’re keyword optimized.